 These amendments also formalise a number of practical SES operational and administrative practices and structures.
-The most fundamental is to recognise the SES director general's role as the organisation's State controller.
-While the SES Act and regulations provide for the appointment of controllers at division, local and unit levels, no legislative provision is made for a controller at State level.
-This commonsense amendment establishes that the director general is at the head of the chain of command.
-It follows that the deputy director general is the deputy State controller.
-The operational hierarchy of the service also will be codified in the principal Act, with the provisions regarding SES unit controllers and deputies to controllers being elevated from the regulations.
+The most fundamental is to recognise the SES Director General's role as the organisation's State Controller.
+While the SES Act and Regulations provide for the appointment of Controllers at Division, Local and Unit levels, no legislative provision is made for a Controller at State level.
+This common sense amendment establishes that the Director General is at the head of the chain of command.
+It follows that the Deputy Director General is the Deputy State Controller.

-Each of the 232 SES units belongs to one of 17 divisions, whose boundaries coincide as closely as possible with major river systems.
-Paid full-time division controllers are responsible for the control of emergency responses by the SES within their defined geographic area.
-They operate out of a local division headquarters and are assisted by a small number of paid staff members, as well as a group of volunteers who help with training, planning, operational and other functions.
-For reasons of consistency with the organisational arrangements of other emergency services such as the New South Wales Ambulance Service, NSW Fire Brigades, the Rural Fire Service and the police, the bill replaces the term "divisions" in the principal Act with the term "regions".
+The operational hierarchy of the Service also will be codified in the principal Act, with the provisions regarding SES Unit Controllers and deputies to controllers being elevated from the Regulations.
+Each of the 232 SES Units belongs to one of 17 Divisions, whose boundaries coincide as closely as possible with major river systems.
+Paid full-time Division Controllers are responsible for the control of emergency responses by the SES within their defined geographic area.
+They operate out of a local Division Headquarters and are assisted by a small number of paid staff members, as well as a group of volunteers who help with training, planning, operational and other functions.
+For reasons of consistency with the organisational arrangements of other emergency services such as the NSW Ambulance Service, Fire Brigades, Rural Fire Service and the Police, the bill replaces the term Divisions in the Principal Act with the term Regions.
+This is also consistent with the Australian Inter-agency Incident Management System, reducing the potential for confusion between various agencies.
+The amendment means that Divisional Controllers will be re-named Regional Controllers and provision is also created for the appointment of a Deputy Regional Controller.

-This is also consistent with the Australian interagency incident management system, reducing the potential for confusion between various agencies.
-The amendment means that divisional controllers will be renamed "regional controllers" and provision is also created for the appointment of a deputy regional controller.
-Each SES unit is based in a local government area and its members are led by a local controller, who is a volunteer.
-It is accepted that the amalgamation of a number of local councils in recent years has created a larger geographic area of responsibility and greater workload for some local controllers.
+Each SES unit is based in a local government area and its members are led by a Local Controller, who is a volunteer.
+It is accepted that the amalgamation of a number of local councils in recent years has created a larger geographic area of responsibility and greater workload for some Local Controllers.
 The bill therefore provides for the appointment of more than one local controller for a local government area, should it be necessary, to help spread the workload on our volunteers who have stepped up to a leadership role.